polysquirrel/BFace/main/src/readme.txt

  - .2da:        list of game creatures receiving a given portrait file.
-                The file must reside next to portrait files in in a directory on the 'npc' level, and its base name must be the same as that of one of one of the adjacent portrait files.
+                The file must reside next to portrait files in in a directory on the 'npc' level, and its base name must be the same as that of one of one of the neighour portrait files.
                 Each line should contain a creature code (creature file name to patch).
 If the portrait file name (and base name of this file) ends with 'S', it is used as the small portrait for the